 People are more likely to face more barriers to leading a healthy lifestyle, using NHS services, and accessing prevention services like screening/diagnostic appointments.
 For example, food and fuel poverty, transport costs, loneliness and isolation, digital exclusion, language and translation barriers, poor experience of services due to prejudice or lack of understanding from NHS staff.
 People often need some specialised or tailored support that isn't always provided or available.

-This can mean reliance on family members either to accompany people to appointments to translate and support, or to help with digital interactions.
-This isn't always appropriate.
+This can mean reliance on family members either to accompany people to appointments to translate and support, or to help with digital appropriate.